oceanprotocol/ocean.js/docs/beginners_guide.md

 node index.js
 ```

-You should now see in the console output that Alice has a token balance of 200.
+You should now see in the console output that consumer address has a token balance of 1.

 ## 7. Publish a dataset